Skip to Content

 • Preserve the independence of the judiciary;

-• Protect civil and political rights and seek to improve the social and economic condition of Black people and their allies.
+• Protect civil and political rights and seek to improve social and economic conditions.

 [1] Definition of Rule of Law: https://worldjusticeproject.org/about-us/overview/what-rule-law